 Program Structure: The Dance for Life program is offered on an ongoing weekly basis.
 Each semester concludes with a final performance or social event, and is open to people with PD and their significant others.
 The program is free and requires no prior dance experience.
 New participants are welcome to join at any time.

-Location: Room G-11 of the McGuire Theatre and Dance Pavillion on the UF Campus (Museum Road, adjacent to the UF Welcome Center and Bookstore)
+Location: Monday: Room G-11 of the McGuire Theatre and Dance Pavilion on the UF Campus (Museum Road, adjacent to the UF Welcome Center and Bookstore)

 Parking: Handicapped parking is available in numerous locations around the building, and metered parking is available in the Reitz Union parking lot.
 Loading Dock parking is also available for individuals needing immediate proximity to the building.

-Instructors: Jill Sonke, Kristin O’Neal, and students from the Center for the Arts in Medicine and UF School of Theatre and Dance
+Instructors: Emily Pozek, Jill Sonke, and students from the Center for the Arts in Medicine and UF School of Theatre and Dance

 Contributing Departments: The UF Center for Movement Disorders and Neurorestoration, Center for the Arts in Medicine, Shands Arts in Medicine, and the UF School of Theatre and Dance.